 We will always assume that our opers have trivial monodromy, i.e., that the monodromy of the connection around each $z_i$ is trivial.
 This means that after an appropriate gauge change, we can assume that the connection is trivial.
+(Recall that changing the trivialization of $E$ by $g(z)$ induces gauge change in the connection; explicitly, the new connection is $g(z)\nabla g(z)^{-1}-d(g(z))g(z)^{-1}$.)
 In terms of this trivialization of $E$ over $\mathbb{P}^1\setminus\infty$, the line bundle $\cL$ is generated over this affine space by the section

 where $q_{\pm}(z)$ are polynomials without common roots.
 The condition \eqref{deg} leads to the following equation on the \emph{Wronskian}:

 where $\rho(z)$ is a polynomial whose zeros are determined by \eqref{deg}.
 After multiplying $s$ by a constant, we may take $\rho(z)=\prod^L_{i=1}(z-z_i)^{k_i}$.
 By applying a constant gauge transformation in $\SL(2,\C)$, we may further normalize $s$ so that $\deg(q_{-})<\deg(q_{+})$ and $q_{-}(z)=\prod^{l_-}_{i=1}(z-w_i)$ has leading coefficient $1$.
 (More precisely, transforming by $\left(\begin{smallmatrix} 0 & 1\\ -1 & 0 \end{smallmatrix}\right)$ if necessary allows us to assume that $\deg(q_{-})\le\deg(q_{+})$; if the degrees are equal, transforming by an elementary matrix brings us to the case $\deg(q_{-})<\deg(q_{+})$.
 The final reduction uses a diagonal gauge change.)